Generic Configs

 To delete configs use the bosh delete-config

-bosh delete-config my-type
+bosh delete-config 1